 To instruct Rani please contact our clerks on +44 (0)20 7842 5555 or email firstname.lastname@example.org.

-Rani is ranked in Chambers and Partners and in Legal 500 as a Leading Junior for shipping and commodities work.
+Rani is ranked in Chambers and Partners, Chambers and Partners Global and in the Legal 500 as a Leading Junior for shipping and commodities work.
 She was shortlisted as “Shipping Junior of the Year” in Chambers UK Bar Awards 2020.
 Comments in the directories have included:

 Rani is regularly instructed as sole counsel across all manner of admiralty, charterparty and bill of lading disputes as well as in respect of claims against freight forwarders, ship managers and other supply and agency disputes in both the commercial court and arbitration (particularly under the LMAA rules).
 Her commodities experience embraces all forms of international sale contracts and related finance disputes.